prof-rossetti/georgetown-opim-557-201810/projects/savings-calc.md

 ## Instructions

-Create a new macro-enabled workbook named "`netid`-savings-calc.xlsm", where `netid` is your university-issued net identifier (i.e. the first part of your university-issued email address).
+Create a new macro-enabled workbook named "savings-calc.xlsm".
 Rename the first sheet to "Interface".

 Your submission should adhere to the following requirements, as detailed in the corresponding sections below: